 The 6G technology market is expected to facilitate large improvements in the areas of imaging, presence technology and location awareness.
-Working in conjunction with AI, the computational infrastructure of 6G will be able to autonomously determine the best location for computing to occur; this includes decisions about data storage, processing and sharing.
+Working in conjunction with artificial intelligence (AI), the computational infrastructure of 6G will be able to autonomously determine the best location for computing to occur; this includes decisions about data storage, processing and sharing.

 Advantages of 6G over 5G